galaxyproject/galaxy-hub/content/support/account-quotas/index.md

 ## Use-cases for managing data

-Have a very large history that is difficult to mange?
+Have a very large history that is difficult to manage?
 Review the options below for some tips.

 * Navigate to a history (**User > Histories**) and use the history menu function "Purge Deleted Datasets".
 That will make sure that any datasets that were only *deleted* become *permanently deleted (purged)*.
-Note that *purged* data cannot be recovered, even by an administer.
+Note that *purged* data cannot be recovered, even by an administrator.
 * Navigate to a history (**User > Histories**) and use the history menu function *Copy Datasets*.
 Only active datasets will appear in the middle panel view listing of datasets.
 Select the datasets that you wish to retain and copy those into a new history.
 Once completed, go back and permanently delete (purge) the entire original history under **User > Histories**.
 You may need to log out then back into Galaxy again to reset the quota usage.
 * If you copy a *dataset collection* to a new or different history, the *hidden* datasets associated with that collection are also copied.
 * Copies of datasets within your own account do not individually count against quota usage -- these are "clones" unless a change is made (after a change, copies do become distinct datasets and count toward quota usage individually).
 If you change a copied dataset, consider updating/removing the original tag(s), or add more tag(s).
 * Keep future histories smaller by breaking up analysis into different histories.
-You can always keep copies (aka "clones") of important or frequently reused datasets datasets in different histories.
+You can always keep copies (aka "clones") of important or frequently reused datasets in different histories.
 Examples include: reference annotation, custom fasta genomes/transcriptomes/exomes, processed results, original source read data (pre or post QA/QC).
 * Sometimes it is helpful to add tags to datasets that are important or frequently reused to better keep track of datasets that represent the same original data in different histories.
 Tag the original dataset or dataset collection (#name-of-tag) and any copies will inherit that same tag when copied.
 * Consider creating a dedicated history for important or frequently reused datasets.
 You can create a copy of that entire history to a new history, give it a meaningful name, then start a new analysis.
 * Histories can also have tags added to help you keep analysis/data organized.